 How many eggs can you feed your German Shepherd?

 It’s best to give them 4-7 eggs in a week and not more than that.
 It is not recommended to give too many eggs at once.
-In case it happens, your German Shephard can suffer from biotin deficiency, stomach upset, and weight gain in the long run.
+As it can lead to biotin deficiency, stomach upset, and weight gain in the long run.
 Biotin deficiency can lead to slow metabolism, poor digestion, and bad skin health.
 In raw eggs, the avidin content of egg white is what leads to poor biotin absorption.
 On the contrary, egg yolks are biotin-rich so that one can give them whole cooked eggs.

 You need to be careful while purchasing the eggs.
 Make sure that the eggs are free-range and organic.
 To ensure this, one must buy them from trustworthy sources.